Russia Ukraine War Advisory

 EDITORS:

-Ukraine's president has decried Russian attacks on his country as a “terror campaign,” while President Joe Biden told the nation that Vladimir Putin has to pay a price if the invasion is to stop.
+Russian forces have besieged two strategic Ukrainian ports as U.N. says over 1 million people have left Ukraine and many more are internally displaced since Moscow launched its invasion a week ago.

 Here’s a look at the coverage from our journalists in Moscow, Kyiv, eastern Ukraine and beyond.
-All times are Eastern.
-You can find all our text, photos and video in the Russia-Ukraine war hub on APNewsroom.
+You can find all our text, photos and video by clicking in Russia-Ukraine war hub on APNewsroom.

 UPCOMING